The Sony Alpha 1 has landed

 - Mechanical shutter flash sync at 1/400sec or 1/500sec in APS-C format

 - 8K/30p video

 - 4K/120p video

 - Two CFExpress Type A slots

 The A1 is not all about speed, but image quality too.
 Its 50.1-megapixel sensor can deliver a 15EV dynamic range at low sensitivities and its native ISO range is 100-32,000 with low noise and high resolution at the fastest speeds.
 Shoot in APS-C format and you still get 21 megapixels and, with static scenes, if you want the maximum resolution the pixel shift multi-shooting mode results in 199 megapixel files.

-The Sony a1 goes on sale this March with a body price of £6499.
+The Sony A1 goes on sale in March with a body price of £6499.
 For more information, please visit the Sony website.